Tvalley71/dantherm/info.md

 ### Support
 If you encounter any issues or have questions regarding the Dantherm integration for Home Assistant, feel free to [open an issue](https://github.com/Tvalley71/dantherm/issues/new) on this repository.
-We welcome contributions and feedback from the community.
+I welcome contributions and feedback from the community.

 ### Screenshots
 ![Skærmbillede 2024-05-04 090219](https://github.com/Tvalley71/dantherm/assets/83084467/37ab062e-9239-4efa-b87c-7d823c576a8e)